elixirschool/elixirschool/lessons/specifics/ecto.md

 end
 ```

-The schema we define in our model closely represents what we specified in our migration.
+The schema we defined closely represents what we specified in our migration.
 In addition to our database fields we're also including two virtual fields.
 Virtual fields are not saved to the database but can be useful for things like validation.
 We'll see the virtual fields in action in the [Changesets](#changesets) section.

 ## Querying